At BioMarin, we recognize that there is therapeutic power in the arts and self-expression.

 BioMarin is proud to sponsor the Breaking Through!
 Musical Theater Intensive, a musical theater and arts program for the bleeding disorders community produced by

-In 2021, the program offers both creative writing and music workshops for teens and adults.
-Songs about the psychosocial and general health aspects of being a person with a bleeding disorder, as well as creative writing samples, will be performed at a culminating talent show.
+In 2021, the program offered creative writing and music workshops for teens and adults.
+Songs about the psychosocial and general health aspects of being a person with a bleeding disorder, as well as creative writing samples, were performed at a talent show.

 The program began in 2018, when 25 students were flown to NYC, where they performed “Hemophilia: The Musical” on a broadway stage.
 See below for a behind the scenes look at the musical.
 Or you can watch the full performance here.